-Return of Title IV funds (R2T4) are required to be deposited or transferred into the Student Financial Assistance account or electronic fund transfers initiated to the U.S. Department of Education (ED) as soon as possible, but no later than 45 days after the date the institution determines that the student withdrew.
+Return of Title IV funds (R2T4) are required to be deposited or transferred into the Student Financial Assistance account or electronic fund transfers initiated to the Department of Education (ED) as soon as possible, but no later than 45 days after the date the institution determines that the student withdrew.
 Returns by check are late if the check is issued more than 45 days after the institution determined the student withdrew or the date on the canceled check shows the check was endorsed more than 60 days after the date the institution determined that the student withdrew (34 CFR 668.173(b)).

-Condition and Context: A sample of 10 students who were recipients of Title IV funding and had withdrawn during the year was selected from a population of 25.
+Condition and Context: A sample of 23 students who were recipients of Title IV funding and had withdrawn during the year was selected.
 Student records were compared to the calculation of the return of Title IV funds.
-We noted there were inconsistencies within the calculations, creating variances between what was returned and what should have been returned.
+We noted there were inconsistencies within the calculations, creating variances between what was returned, and what should have been returned.
 Additionally, the Title IV funds were not returned within the 45-day period as required.

-The Financial Aid office recalculated each of the R2T4 calculations for the entire population of both unofficial and official withdrawals during the award period 2018-2019 that were under the 60% attendance requirement.
-This resulted in 24 recalculations and a total net adjustment in the amount of \$7,371, which was returned to the ED subsequent to year end.
+The Financial Aid office recalculated each of the R2T4 calculations for the entire population of both unofficial and official withdrawals during the award period 2019-2020, that were under the 60% attendance requirement.
+This resulted in 24 recalculations, and a total net adjustment in the amount of \$11,061, which was returned to the Department of Education subsequent to year end.

-Questioned costs: \$7,371
+Questioned costs: \$11,061

 Effect: The College had not returned all Title IV funds related to their R2T4 calculations in the time required by ED.
-Of the total 24 incorrect calculations, the calculations were subsequently corrected and returned to ED.
+Of the total 13 incorrect calculations, the calculations were subsequently corrected and returned to ED.